"BOURNE" Franchise Head Scratchers

 C.I.A.
 Directors - Martin Marshall and Ezra Kramer

 Confusion really seemed to reign over the roles of the two C.I.A.
 Directors featured in the films - Martin Marshall and Ezra Cramer.
 Martin Marshall was briefly mentioned as the C.I.A.
 Director in "IDENTITY".
 Audiences finally got to see him in the flesh in "SUPREMACY", two years later.
 Yet, a new C.I.A.
 Director appeared in "ULTIMATUM", set six weeks after the events of "SUPREMACY", as one Ezra Kramer.
 What in the hell happened to Marshall during those six weeks?
 Someone had claimed that perhaps he got fired for what happened in Berlin at the beginning of the second film.
 Frankly, this made no sense to me.
 The Berlin operation was big enough to get Pamela Landy in trouble, but certainly not Marshall.
 And he was still Director of the C.I.A. by the film's end.
 So . . . why did the filmmakers bother to replace Marshall with Kramer with no explanation whatsoever?
 I thought Kramer's ascension as Director would be explained in 2012's "THE BOURNE LEGACY".
-It was not.
+The movie never did.

 Noah Vosen